sjsrey/ors/ors.md

 novel studies versus studies that seek to replicate previous studies, it is conceivable that the former may be viewed more favorably.

 Closely related to the issues surrounding CRCs are large data infrastructure projects funded by a variety of federal sources.
-These long running projects such as NHGIS, XXX have served a wide array of social scientists by developing comprehensive GIS datasets that span multiple time periods and spatial resolutions.
+These long running projects such as the National Historic Geographic Information System (NHGIS) have served a wide array of social scientists by developing comprehensive GIS datasets that span multiple time periods and spatial resolutions.
 The investments made in these projects have clearly yielded important benefits, and I in no way am criticizing the efforts of researchers at NHGIS.
 I am, however, raising the question of alternative models for data infrastructure projects that involve a diversity of institutions that in turn may result in even greater returns.
 Those models have not really been explored as there seems to be a form of institutional lock-in as the same institutions continue to secure funding to build on previous awards.

-XXXmaybe move this next par to open science part
-I know of multiple research teams have reconstructed their own time consistent boundaries for census data.
-No doubt there are other cases I am unaware of.
-OpenStreetMap analogy where these efforts could be pooled and the wasteful cost of human resources avoided.

-Data constructed with public funds raises a vexing set of questions surrounding public access to those data.
-Court cases in NY and Orange county as examples of these issues.

-Licensing data as and with software

 Data hoarding is not limited to institutions as the problem can be found at the individual level as well.
 Our existing tenure and reward systems